edstros/directionsFrom/README.md

 # directionsFrom
-Capstone 1 project.
+Capstone One project, Nashville Software School.
 Inspired by Aron Bacher's "Directions from Hooters."